xldenis/Why3-Find/README.md

 + DIR/lib/*.ml       The extracted OCaml source files
 ```

+All those files shall be managed under version control, although generated files
+shall be up-to-data by running `make build`.

+## Proof Certificates

 The most useful command you want to use for conducting your proofs is `make
 fix`.
 This command tries to prove all your Why-3 source files with the hammer
 and, in case of failure, it opens Why-3 IDE.

+The why3 session files are generated from the hammer and shall _not_ be managed
+under version control, since the session data highly depends on your local
+machine.
+However, those session files can be taken as proof certificates that
+can be checked or replayed by `make check` and `make replay`.

 ## Package Installation